 1. Antibiotics and bacterial contamination

-A 2012 federal report obtained by the Environmental Working Group found that half of supermarket meat sampled was infected with antibiotic-resistant and potentially lethal microbes (turkey and pork were the most likely to be infected).
+A 2012 federal report obtained by the Environmental Working Group found that half of the supermarket meat sampled was infected with antibiotic-resistant and potentially lethal microbes (turkey and pork were the most likely to be infected).

 At least 2 million Americans fall ill from antibiotic-resistant pathogens every year, according to the Centers for Disease Control and Prevention.
 And 23,000 of them die as a result of these infections.